GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 > python tools/build.py -all -bin-dir bin
 ```

-For building on non-default system python version you should change it with `update-alternatives --config python` command.
+For building on non-default system python version you should change it with `update-alternatives --config python` command or via setting venv.

 #### Build tool
 You can build project using `tools/build.py` with different flag combinations.
-It allows you to create a folder with binaries and copy all the necessary files for development to `/libs/{python_version}` folder.
+It allows you to create a folder with binaries and copy all the necessary files for development to `/libs-{python_version}` folder.
 Also `tools/build.py` provides a verity of ways to make a project builds:
 - `-all` - builds all binaries, equals to `-usd -hdrpr -libs -mx-classes -addon`
 - `-usd` - builds usd binaries
 - `-hdrpr` - builds HdRPR plugin binaries
 - `-bin-dir <bin dir>` - define folder to build binaries
-- `-libs` - copies all the necessary for development libraries to `lib` folder under chosen python version, needs to be passed with `-usd`, `-hdrpr`
+- `-libs` - copies all the necessary for development libraries to `lib-{python_version}` folder, needs to be passed with `-usd`, `-hdrpr`
 - `-clean` - removes binaries folder before build, for example: `-all -clean ...` remove all folders in `<bin dir>`, `-usd -hdrpr -clean` removes only `<bin dir>/Usd` and `<bin dir>/HdRPR`
 - `-mx-classes` - generates classes for MaterialX nodes
 - `-G "Visual Studio 16 2019"` - set builder, passing with `-all` and `-hdrpr` _(Windows only)_
 - `-addon` - generates zip archive with plugin to `/install` folder.
-You are allowed to build plugin with different python versions (e.g. 3.9 and 3.10) and run this command - then both folders will be zipped and addon will work with different Blender versions (e.g. 2.93 and 3.1)
+Resulted build writes python version to zipped file (i.e., {archive_name}-3.10.zip);

 Arguments are mostly used to skip build unneeded binaries.
 For example, you want switch to prebuild binary folder `bin/dir_01`:
 ```commandline